-The Master of Public Health (MPH) is the standard professional Public Health Program recognized throughout the world.
-The MPH program is designed to provide an incredible opportunity for students to learn fundamental skills in core areas of Public Health.
-The program is tailored to meet the needs of individuals working in or planning to work in the public health profession and Serves to those seeking a broader sense of knowledge to improve health services for the community.
-The MPH program at Tehran University of Medical Sciences is a 32-credit program.
-This program lasts normally one academic year with a possible extension for one and half years.
-It will be conducted on a full-time basis starting in June 21, 2014.
+The Master of Public Health (I.M.P.H.) is the standard professional Public Health program recognized throughout the world.
+The I.M.P.H. program is designed to provide an incredible opportunity for students to learn fundamental skills in core areas of Public Health.
+The program is tailored to meet the needs of individuals working in or planning to work in the public health profession and serves to those seeking a broader sense of knowledge to improve health services for the community.
+The I.M.P.H. program at Tehran University of Medical Sciences is a 32-credit program.
+This program lasts normally one academic year with a possible extension for one and a half years including thesis.
+It will be conducted on a full-time basis starting in September 2015.